abusix/xarf/README.md

 ## Release a new schema version

 1. Make sure tests are green
+1. Script dependencies: jq, sponge (part of moreutils in debian/ubuntu)
 1. ./relase_new_version.sh {version}
+1. Update "Current Release" Info in this Readme

 ## Writing the schema to a single file: